ecost95/Election_Analysis/README.md

   - Diana DeGette, with 73.8% of the vote and 272,892 total votes.

 ## Election Audit Summary
 The election commission may use this script whenever they have a .csv file that collects the candidate name and county of each voter associated with a unique voter ID.
 The script will determine the number of candidates and number of counties, and will print the total votes/percentage of the total vote for each candidate and county.
-The script will also print our the winner of the election and the county with the highest turnout.\n
+The script will also print our the winner of the election and the county with the highest turnout.

   -For use in future elections, the script can be modified in the following ways:

-    -1.
-Changing the join() function for the "file_to_load" and "file_to_save" variables to reflect the correct file path/csv file.
+    1. Changing the join() function for the "file_to_load" and "file_to_save" variables to reflect the correct file path/csv file.

-    -2.
-Changing the "candidate_name" and "county_name" variables to reference the correct index number according to the csv file.
+    2. Changing the "candidate_name" and "county_name" variables to reference the correct index number according to the csv file.